pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-01.md

 </div>

 # AT4K-3XPR3S rolling out.
 Without further ado.
-In this scenario we know the ip address of our target server and we got a username that we belive has a week password. <br>We assemble our handfull of penetraton tools and begin.
+For this scenario we are supplied with the ip address of our target server and the username that we belive has a week password.<br>
+We also know exactly what we are looking for in terms of coveted data - file name: "*Frame_specs.txt*"<br>
+We assemble our modest selection of penetraton tools and begin.<br>

 ## 01.Server Recognisence Using nmap
 <pre data-label="nmap scan"><code>
 <span class="orange"><strong>square@AT4K-3XPR3S:</strong></span>~/BUREAU.01$ nmap -p 22,80,443,3306 TECH-BUREAU